5 tips for getting your partner to help out more

 Parenting can sometimes feel like a lonely battle.
 You could be up late while your partner is asleep or maybe you feel like you’re having to pick up the housework more whilst having a baby attached to you.
 Feeling like a single-parent when you’re in a two-parent household can feel defeating and is often the case when you feel as though your partner isn’t supporting you the best they can.

-Help them feel involved
+1. Help them feel involved

-A newborn can be more attached to their mother than their other parent, which can leave the other parent feeling useless and uninvolved.
+A newborn can be more attached to their mother (or primary caregiver) than their other parent, which can leave the other parent feeling useless and uninvolved.
 If you can breastfeed, let your partner in the room so they too can bond with the baby, or if you feed your baby formula let your partner have equal opportunities to feed them.

 If your partner’s primary issue is being unmotivated or uninvolved in the day-to-day running of the household, consider making a schedule that works for you both.
 Curating lists that specify exactly what you want them to do and what your own responsibilities are can help you work together.

-Help them understand what you do
+2. Help them understand what you do

-Communication is key
+4. Communication is key

-Communication is at the forefront of tackling this issue; your partner isn’t a mindreader and won’t be able to tell when you feel like they’re lacking in picking up the slack.
+Communication is at the forefront of tackling this issue; your partner isn’t a mindreader and won’t be able to tell when you feel like they’re not pulling their weight.
 Communicating your hurt can give them an opportunity to explain why they haven’t been involved.
 Perhaps they felt excluded and didn’t know how to help you.
 These are important conversations to have and to continue to have while you parent your child.

-Divvy up responsibility
+5. Divvy up responsibility

 Giving responsibility to your partner when you’re not around further allows them to develop their bond with the baby and will give them a push to help out more.
 Remember that everyone is human, and there are reasons as to why your partner might not be helping out or involved.
 As long as you bring up these issues and communicate in an effective and constructive way, you both will be able to come up with a solution.